Amy Aldrich, O.D., FAAO

 Dr. Amy Aldrich is originally from Gillette, Wyoming.
 She is a proud alumna of the University of Wyoming, where she graduated magna cum laude with a Bachelor of Science degree in Physiology and a minor in Spanish.
 Dr. Aldrich earned her doctorate degree at the Southern California College of Optometry, where she graduated at the top of her class and received honors for excellence in vision therapy, primary care optometry and ocular disease management.

-Dr. Aldrich has participated in nationally-funded clinical research studies for treatments for childhood eye disorders and looks forward to offering participation in these studies to her patients.
+Dr. Aldrich participates in nationally-funded clinical research studies for treatments for childhood eye disorders and offers participation in these studies to her patients.
 She is a member of the American Optometric Association, the Wyoming Optometric Association, the American Academy of Optometry, and the College of Optometrists in Vision Development.